xjtu-enre/DiTU-ICSE2026/README.md

 https://github.com/nolimits4web/swiper/blob/2351d15250b309e0aefdf4ed83b9fece79a07472/src/types/swiper-events.d.ts#L350
 ```

-, which directly jump to the exact line in source code that results in the metric **The maximum count of declaration merging participants** to be 22 (Result JSON line 205206) for the TypeScript feature **(TS-10) Use declaration merging**.
+, which directly jump to the exact line in source code that results in the metric **The maximum count of declaration merging participants** to be 22 for the TypeScript feature **(TS-2A) Use declaration merging**.

 Available options for this command are as follows: